 Cycler alarms

-Dislodgement of the catheter; catheter cuff visible outside the insertion site
+Catheter cuff visible outside the insertion site

 Problems related to the peritoneal dialysis session or the child's general condition

-Cloudy effluent (as if milk had been added) with any of these symptoms: Constant pain in the belly; Chills; Fever (≥ 38⁰C rectal or ≥ 37.5⁰C oral or ≥ 37.5⁰C axilla); Nausea; Vomiting; Decreased effluent drainage; Headache; Loss of appetite; Fatigue; Abdominal muscle cramps or spasms (stiffness, pain)
+Cloudy effluent (as if milk had been added) with any of these symptoms: Constant pain in the belly - Chills - Fever (≥ 38⁰C rectal or ≥ 37.5⁰C oral or ≥ 37.5⁰C axilla) - Nausea - Vomiting - Decreased effluent drainage - Headache - Loss of appetite - Fatigue - Abdominal muscle cramps or spasms (stiffness, pain)

 Filaments (threads) or small white pieces in the effluent